Kasymovv/RemezTG/README.md

 # Stack i will use for code RemezTGBot

-1. Python with Aiogram TGFramework, Poetry to env
+1. Python with Aiogram TGFramework, Poetry
 2. PostgreSQL / SQLAlchemy for databases
 3. Maybe Docker or something for deploy (?)